HSRLCLab/SmartFactory_Box-Sortic/README.md

 ### Communication

-The SmartBox communicates via the [SmartFactory_MQTTCommunication](<https://github.com/LMazzole/SmartFactory_MQTTCommunication>) to an MQTT-Broker, who distributes the messages.
+The SmartBox communicates via the [SmartFactory_MQTTCommunication](<https://github.com/LMazzole/SmartFactory_MQTTCommunication>) to an MQTT-Broker that distributes the messages.
 The communication works by subscribing to various topics.
-The subscribed Topics change depending on action and position of the Box.
+The subscribed topics change depending on action and position of the box.
 The TopicTree looks like this:

 <img src="./docs/images/MQTTTopics.png" height="600" />